-- Select "Authentication" from the navigation panel, and then select Authentication SSL Certificate from the popup menu.
-This option should be used if Web-based authentication will be deployed on the R3000 server. - Using this option, you create either a self-signed certificate or a Certificate Request (CSR) for use by the Secure Sockets Layer (SSL).
-The certificate should be placed on client machines so that these machines will recognize the R3000 as a valid server with which they can communicate. - 6.
-Select "Control" from the navigation panel, and then select "Block Page Authentication" from the pop-up menu.
+Using this option, you create either a self-signed certificate or a Certificate Request (CSR) for use by the Secure Sockets Layer (SSL).
+The certificate should be placed on client machines so that these machines will recognize the R3000 as a valid server with which they can communicate.

+6. Select "Control" from the navigation panel, and then select "Block Page Authentication" from the pop-up menu.

 In the Block Page Authentication window, select the Reauthentication Options to be used.
 The items you select will be listed as options for re-authentication on the Options page, accessible from the standard block page.
 If the "Re-authentication" (NET USE) option is selected, enter the login script path to be used by the R3000 for reauthentication purposes.

 7. Select "Administrator" from the navigation panel to access the Administrator window.
 Add group administrator (Sub Admin) accounts in this window.
-Sub Admin group administrators will later be assigned to manage entities in the NT and/or LDAP branch(es) of the Group tree.
+Sub Admin group administrators will later be assigned to manage entities (nodes) in the LDAP branch of the Group tree.